academic/awesome-datascience/README.md

 This is shortcut path to start studying on **Data Science** .
 Just follow steps to understand "What is Data Science and What should study to learn Data Science?"

 First of all, Data Science is hottest topic on Computer and Internet farmland nowadays.
 People have created pretty much data from applications and systems until today and now time to analyze them.
 The next steps are producing suggestions from these data and creating predictions about future.
-You can find [here](http://www.quora.com/Data-Science/What-is-data-science)  biggest question for **Data Science** ever and hundreds of answers from experts.
+You can find [here](http://www.quora.com/Data-Science/What-is-data-science)  biggest question for **DataScience** ever and hundreds of answers from experts.
 Our favorite data scientist is [Clare Corthell](https://twitter.com/clarecorthell).
 She is expert of data related systems and hacker, now she has been working on a company as a DataScientist.
 Clara's [blog](http://datasciencemasters.org/).
 This web site helps you to understand exact way to study as a professional data scientist.

 Secondly, Our favorite programming language is *Python* nowadays for #DataScience.
 Because Python - [Pandas](http://pandas.pydata.org/) library have fully functionality collecting data and analyzing.
 We use [Anaconda](https://store.continuum.io/cshop/anaconda/) to play data and to create applications.

+This is the guide [Guide]() to begin a **DataScience** project.